Monographs

 Book Chapters

-‘Wansleben reads Harrington: Wansleben, the Harrington Manuscript, and English Republicanism’, in: Asaph Ben-Tov, Jan Loop and Martin Mulsow (eds), Ludolf und Wansleben – Orientalistik, Politik und Geschichte zwischen Gotha und Afrika 1650-1700 (Brill: Leiden, forthcoming).
+‘Wansleben reads Harrington: Wansleben, the Harrington Manuscript, and English Republicanism’, in: Asaph Ben-Tov, Jan Loop and Martin Mulsow (eds), Ludolf und Wansleben – Orientalistik, Politik und Geschichte zwischen Gotha und Afrika 1650-1700 (Brill: Leiden, 2024).

 ‘A Parliament of Women and the Exclusion Crisis’, in: Cesare Cuttica/ Markku Peltonen (eds), Democracy and Anti-Democracy in Early Modern England 1603-1689 (Brill: Leiden, 2019).